flashxio/FlashX-doc/pages/FlashX-perf.md

 ![runtime dollors](https://flashxio.github.io/FlashX-doc/images/FlashGraph-cost.jpg)

 Figure 2.
-The runtime dollars (=runtime * instance cost) of graph engines on the Twitter graph.
+The runtime dollars (=runtime * instance cost) of graph engines on the Twitter graph in the Amazon cloud.

 ### Machine learning